 Ginger was preceded in death by her father, Lt.
 Col. Hugh McAlpin Vann, III.

 Serving as Honorary Pallbearers will be the Baker Rotary Club Members.

 Relatives and friends are invited to join the family for the visitation at Baker Funeral Home, 6401 Groom Road, Baker, LA on Thursday, February 6, 2020 from 5:00 PM until 9:00 PM.
 The visitation will continue on Friday, February 7, 2020 from 9:00 AM until the service at 11:00 AM, officiated by Deacon Shelley Joseph.

 In lieu of flowers, the family requests that memorial donations be made to the Rotary International Foundation in Ginger’s name, https://www.rotary.org/en/donate.

-To send flowers to Ginger's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ginger Alison Vann, please visit our floral store.